AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Dropping Coverages

 You can drop any coverages you don’t legally need, which, in Nevada, is any coverage aside from liability.
-The cheapest car insurance in Nevada would be the minimum coverage.
+The cheapest car insurance option in Nevada would be the minimum coverage.

 Raising Your Deductible